jjcollinge/phppgadmin-chart/README.md

 Once web portal has loaded, you'll need to authenticate a new connection to your PostgreSQL database by clicking on the `Servers` tab.

+## Ingress
+The default behaviour of this helm chart is to create a new load balancer service.

+If you have an ingress controller deployed and would rather use ingress, you need to enable it in the `values.yaml` file.
+You will need to also provide values for hostname and configure a TLS secret or leverage Let's Encrypt using [Kube-Lego](https://github.com/jetstack/kube-lego).
+Once configured, change the `service.type` value to `ClusterIP`.

+Assuming the `host` header is correct in your HTTP request, you can hit the external ip of the ingress controller and it should route to your phppgadmin instance.

 <img src="images/psql.PNG" />